 The FON should be modified to reflect an ongoing focus on making progress toward the 75% goal in a systematic way

 Within this context, the workgroup developed the following proposals for revising the 50% Law and the FON.
 The workgroup members unanimously agreed upon and support these proposals and believe them to be realistic changes that can address the various interests of the system’s constituent groups.
-However, these discussions constitute only the first step in process.
+However, these discussions constitute only the first step in a process.
 A further set of meetings to review statistical data and establish the recommended changes in the percentage is required in order for these proposals to move forward.
 The proposals are intended to provide the framework for a system wide discussion and the core components for a serious consideration of possible revisions.
 Any actual recommended change to either statute or regulation will require agreement through the system’s established consultation process.

 The 50% Law